 Responsible sourcing is the process of considering the social, economic and environmental impacts of all sourcing activities and suppliers.
 Organizations that practice responsible sourcing take responsibility for what happens in the product lifecycle—from carbon emissions to workers’ rights.

 In sustainable sourcing and sustainable procurement, a greater emphasis is placed on the environmental impacts of suppliers and vendors.
 These processes fall under the umbrella of responsible sourcing.
-The same is true for ethical sourcing, which encompasses both environmental and social impacts of the entire supply chain.
+The same is true for ethical sourcing, which encompasses both the environmental and social impacts of the entire supply chain.

 In general, an unethical supplier or vendor is one that:

-This includes suppliers and vendors who produce high levels of carbon emissions, contribute to deforestation, mistreat animals, mismanage waste and more.
+It includes suppliers and vendors who produce high levels of carbon emissions, contribute to deforestation, mistreat animals, mismanage waste and more.

 Deceitful suppliers or vendors might purposefully withhold or hide contract information; lie to customers and partners about product quality, origins or ingredients; or engage in bribery and the misuse of trade secrets.